Resources

 SOUND HEALING:

-Farenheit Yoga and The Happy Hour offer sound healing sessions that are a relaxing and sensory experience.
+Farenheit Yoga and The Happy Hour (wellness studio) offer sound healing sessions that are a relaxing and sensory experience.

 *NOTE: I am not affiliated with any of these organizations nor do I receive any compensation - I am simply hoping to share some of the resources that I find helpful in Nashville TN for health and wellbeing.